22 April 2021

 In ASEAN, as in markets around the world, the push for sustainable business practices has been gaining momentum in recent years.
 COVID-19 has only served to reinforce its importance, with many seeing sustainability as key to the global recovery and Asia playing a leading role in this effort.

-Joseph Incalcaterra, Chief ASEAN Economist, HSBC, opened the webinar with a presentation on the economics of sustainability and the risks of climate change for the ASEAN region.
+Joseph Incalcaterra, Chief ASEAN Economist, HSBC, opened the path to net zero webinar with a presentation on the economics of sustainability and the risks of climate change for the ASEAN region.

 For nations in the region, climate change poses a number of risks.
 Of the top ten cities most vulnerable to rising sea levels globally, four are in ASEAN.
 Joseph discussed how mitigating the impact will require significant spending increases in cities like Bangkok and Ho Chi Minh City.
 According to some studies, protecting against rising sea levels may require investments amounting to as much as 52% of projected 2050 GDP.